planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-GeoExplorer makes changes directly to an SLD.
-An SLD file may look very different after being edited by GeoExplorer.
-It is always a good idea to make a backup copy of your SLDs before using GeoExplorer.
+If you edit styles in GeoExplorer, it makes changes directly to the underlying SLD in GeoServer.
+An SLD file may look very different after being edited by GeoExplorer, so it is always a good idea to make a back-up copy of your SLDs before using GeoExplorer to edit them.

  Before we can make any changes to styles, we have to log in to GeoExplorer.
+(They should currently be disabled ...).
 Click the login button at the very top right of the window and enter your GeoServer admin credentials: admin / geoserver .

 --------------------------------------------------